 The School of Social Work operates under The University of Akron's policies for non-discrimination provisions for admissions, treatment of students, and employment practices.
-Furthermore, it is the policy of The University of Akron and the School of Social Work that there shall be no discrimination against any individual at the University of Akron because of age, color, creed, handicap, national or ethnic origin, race, religion, political ideology, sex, or sexual orientation, or marital status.
+It is the policy of the University of Akron that there shall be no unlawful discrimination against any individual in employment or in its programs or activities at the university of Akron because of race, color, religion, sex, sexual orientation, gender identity, age, national or ethnic origin, disability, military status, genetic information, or status as a veteran.
+The University of Akron prohibits sexual harassment of any form in all aspects of employment and in its programs and activities and prohibits discrimination on the basis of sexual and racial or ethnic orientation in employment and admissions.

 The non-discrimination policy applies to all students, faculty, staff, and applicants.
 Complaints of possible discrimination are referred to the University of Akron's Affirmative Action and Equal Employment Opportunity Officer.